tiny8877/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 # Create an ID Token or Access Token that Contains a Groups Claim

-You can add a groups claim for any combination of application groups and user groups into ID tokens to perform SSO using Okta Authorization Server, or ID tokens and access tokens to perform authentication and authorization using Custom Authorization Server (API Access Management required).
+You can add a groups claim for any combination of application groups and user groups into ID tokens to perform SSO using the Okta Authorization Server, or ID tokens and access tokens to perform authentication and authorization using the Custom Authorization Server (API Access Management required).
 This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create a whitelist of groups that can then easily be referenced.
 This is especially useful if you have a large number of groups to whitelist or otherwise need to set group whitelists on a per-application basis.

 ## Create a Groups Claim for Okta-Mastered Groups
 Do the following to create a Groups claim for Okta-mastered groups on an OpenID Connect client application.
 This approach is recommended if you are only using Okta-mastered groups.

+>These steps require the administrator UI.
+If you are using the Developer Console, select the drop-down control on the left side of the top banner to switch to the Classic UI.

-1. In the administrator UI, navigate to the **Sign On** tab for the OpenID Connect client application that you are configuring.
+1. In the administrator UI, from the **Applications** menu, select **Applications**, and then select the OpenID Connect client application that you want to configure.

-2. Click **Edit** in the **Open ID Connect ID Token** section.
+2. Navigate to the **Sign On** tab and click **Edit** in the **Open ID Connect ID Token** section.

 3. In **Groups claim type**, choose either **Filter** or **Expression**.

 4. In **Group claims filter**, leave the default name **groups** or change it if you want, and then add the appropriate filter or expression.
 For example, select **Filter**, and then select **Matches regex** and enter `.*` to return the user's groups.
-See [Okta Expression Language Group Functions](/reference/okta_expression_language/#group-functions).
+See [Okta Expression Language Group Functions](/reference/okta_expression_language/#group-functions) for more information.

-4. Add the groups claim to the scopes in your request.
+5. Add the groups claim to the scopes in your request.
 The ID token is returned in the response.

 Request Example:
 ~~~sh